prachiagarwal5/Stock/README.md

 A: Check your browser's Downloads folder (usually `~/Downloads/` on Mac)

 **Q: Can I download data from a year ago?**
-A: Yes, but frontend shows last 30 trading days dropdown.
-You can manually type any date in format `DD-Mon-YYYY`
+A: Yes!
+The date picker shows last 2 years of trading days.
+Select from dropdown or type any date in format `DD-Mon-YYYY` (e.g., 25-Nov-2024)

 **Q: What happens if NSE is down?**
 A: Backend will return error with details.
 Try again later or upload CSV files manually